Tutorial: llmTools

 Data formats

-To post a prompt to Ollama with the llmtools API, the front-end client sends a JSON Object consisting of an appID field, to uniquely identify this client device for PostgreSQL database sharing, to store the user’s prompt context; a model field, for the LLM model we want Ollama to use, a messages field for the prompt itself (more details below), a stream field to indicate whether we want Ollama to stream its response or to batch and send it in one message.
+To post a prompt to Ollama with the llmtools API, the front-end client sends a JSON Object consisting of an appID field, to uniquely identify this client device for PostgreSQL database sharing, to store the user’s prompt context; a model field, for the LLM model we want Ollama to use, a messages field for the prompt itself (more details below); a stream field to indicate whether we want Ollama to stream its response or to batch and send it in one message; and a tools field, explained below.

 Tool definition JSON